Yifeng-He/Distracted-Driver-Detection-with-Deep-Learning/README.md

 Method 2 is implemented in "distracted_driver_detection_with_pretrained_VGG16_deep_CNN.py".
 The model consists of two parts: the lower part is a pre-trained VGG network with fozen weights, and the upper part is a two-layer dense network.
 The model is trained using the dataset.

-The evaluation results for Method 2: accuracy on training set is 0.9821, and the accuracy on the validation set (1500 images) is 0.9893.